 The artesian well was stabilized and the low PH AMD was treated with a limestone blanket surrounding the well.
 All trash and debris were disposed of at an approved landfill.
 Several areas of scattered refuse were soil covered and seeded.
 Abandoned building ruins were demolished and disposed of at an approved landfill.
 Some of the Stone building material was able to be disposed of on site in a rubble disposal area.
 All of the required erosion and sediment control measures were installed prior to construction.
-Additional erosion and sediment control measure were installed and maintained during construction.
-All erosion and sediment control measures were removed after construction, once vegetation was reestablished.
+Additional erosion and sediment control measures were removed after construction, once vegetation was reestablished.
 All disturbed areas were revegetated or otherwise stabilized with structural methods.